dsanson/termpdf.py/README.md

 	termpdf.py --open author2015 --open author2016

-Both of these features rely on pybtex, but it take awhile for pybtex to parse a large bibtex database.
-So, if `bibtool` is available, termpdf.py will use it to speed things up.
+Both of these features rely on pybtex, but it takes awhile for pybtex to parse a large bibtex database.
+So, if `bibtool` is installed, termpdf.py will use it to speed things up.

 # nvim interaction